');

 About Fargo, ND

-Fargo is a major city in North Dakota with a population of 129,064 residents.
-The median household income is $66,029 per year, which is near the national average.
-The median age in Fargo is 32.2 years.
+Fargo is a major city located in North Dakota with a population of 129,064 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $66,029 per year, which is 12% below the national median of $75,149.
+The median age of 32.2 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Fargo Ranks in North Dakota